nancologist/ReactNative/README.md

 ___

 ## 8.5.
-Creating Key App Components to Display Expenses
+Creating Key Index Components to Display Expenses

 * Remember: `FlatList` is optimized and load a long list on demand when the user scrolls.